This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Help NowGetting a diagnosis brings peace of mind to parents.
 If you know something is not right with your baby, finally getting a diagnosis is a relief.

-Additionally, it helps you and medical staff members understand your child’s health status and puts you in a position to get him early treatments and interventions, and enables you to attempt to secure financial benefits to help with the costs of this care.
+Additionally, it helps you and medical staff members understand your child’s health status, puts you in a position to get him early treatments and interventions, and enables you to attempt to secure financial benefits to help with the costs of this care.

 There is no single test that diagnoses cerebral palsy.
 Your doctor will need to look at several factors to make the diagnosis.[1]
 It depends on the severity of the condition and your child’s symptoms.
 In some babies, it is apparent early on that there is some disability, while for other children, the signs may not be evident for a year or two.

-Diagnosis of cerebral palsy will include several components: tests of reflexes, posture, coordination, and muscle tone.
-Imaging scans like MRIs and CT scans may be used to look at the bones, joints, and brain.
+The diagnosis of cerebral palsy will include several components: tests of reflexes, posture, coordination, and muscle tone.
+Imaging scans, such as MRIs and CT scans, may be used to examine the bones, joints, and brain.

-Your doctor will look at developmental targets and any delays in your child.
+Your doctor will look at developmental targets and any delays your child may experience.
 Your doctor may also run tests to rule out other conditions and involve specialists to get the best diagnosis.

 Who Is on the Life Care Plan Diagnosis Team?